What is the best treatment for RSI from guitar practice? There are 2 steps:

 - 2Teach your fingers how to use minimum effort with correct form, and how to relax between efforts

 We must first understand that the term "Repetitive Strain Injury" is misleading.
 The problem is not the we are repeating a movement.
-I have repeated thousands of movements in my 50 years of playing guitar and I have never had a problem
+I have repeated thousands of movements millions of times in my 50 years of playing guitar and I have never had a strain or injury.

 The pain is that we are making the we are making the movements in an unbalanced way.
 This imbalance places strain upon delicate muscles in the hand, upper body and lower back.
 When we practice and play in this state of imbalance, pain is inevitable.

 Guitar Pain Begins With How You Sit & Hold The Guitar

 Pain in playing guitar begins with how you hold the guitar when you practice.
 This is something I have to fix with virtually every student who comes to me complaining of pain.
 If we are not sitting and holding the guitar correctly when we practice, it will be impossible to position and use the hands correctly, or to develop the muscles that operate the fingers.
 It will also be impossible to be truly relaxed and flowing in our playing.

 When we play, we can sit, stand, or hold the guitar any way we want, or I should say any way that works, that enables us to get our notes.
 But when we practice, we must be in a balanced and ergonomic relationship to the guitar.
 This is because practicing is different than playing, practicing is where we train our muscles to be able to do new things, so they will be able to them when we play.

 To learn about the best sitting position for practice, regardless of what style you play or what kind of guitar you have, see "How To Sit With the Guitar For Practice".

 Guitar Pain Continues With The 4 Diseases of the Left Hand On Guitar